gustavonikov/gustavonikov/README.md

 😰 Not know much about, but would like to know:  🔸 Cloud    🔸 Cibersecurity area

-📍 And i'm always open to try and learning about new stuffs!
+📍 And i'm always open to try and learn about new stuffs!